mledwards/grunt-filepath/README.md

 # grunt-filepath

 > Replace a string with the file's relative file path / URL.
-Originally created to get a dynamic URL in to the OpenGraph metadata.
+Originally created to get a dynamic URL in to the OpenGraph metadata of static HTML pages.

 ## The "filepath" task